jeaye/blog.jeaye.com/_drafts/2017-01-01-real-artists-ship.md

 Refactoring code should be thought of as code hygiene.
-Just as most of us shower regularly, brush our teeth, and wipe after shitting, we need to clean up our code; feature work, in a short sprint, can be very dirty work!
+Just as most of us shower regularly, brush our teeth, and wipe after shitting, we need to clean up our code and fight bit rot; feature work, in a short sprint, can be very dirty work!
 The social norm, it seems, has us hiding from those who don't shower, but embracing those who skip on the refactoring, anointing them as “real artists.”

 <figure><figcaption style="font-style: italic;">
 “At GitHub we try not to brag about the “shortcuts” we’ve taken over the